 At the CES Pepcom “Digital Experience” show online, I was fortunate to spend some considerable time at the Dolby virtual booth learning about the company’s recent announcements at CES, as well as the company’s rapid progress during the last few years.

 It was just a mere four years ago when I wrote about the launch of Dolby Cinema which dramatically changed the movie going experience with its immersive combination of Dolby Vision and Dolby Atmos with their collaboration with AMC theaters wowing audiences around the world.
 In movie houses around the world, nothing looked or sounded better.

-In 2017, LG was the first company to utilize Dolby Vision on their top of the line OLED TV’s.
-Every year since, they have annually won the “Best of CES” awards for TV’s, including one for this year’s CES.
-During that span, the majority of TV manufacturers have jumped onto the Dolby Vision bandwagon; TCL, Vizio, Sony, Panasonic, and Phillips, to name just a few.
+In 2015, Vizio was the first company in America to release Dolby Vision TV’s.
+Two years later, LG was the first company globally to utilize Dolby Vision on their top of the line OLED TV’s.
+Every year since, LG won the “Best of CES” awards for TV’s, including one for this year’s CES.
+During that span, the majority of TV manufacturers have jumped onto the Dolby Vision bandwagon; TCL, Sony, Panasonic, and Phillips, to name just a few.

 Within the last year, with the help of the pandemic with people staying home, the adoption and demand of Dolby Vision and Dolby Atmos in the home has been widespread, and not just exclusively associated to TV’s, but also mobile devices.

 As the pandemic worsened during 2020, Dolby conducted a global survey and discovered a significant shift in consumer behavior.
 Fueled by a majority who uses their smartphone, tablet, PC as their primary device for consuming entertainment over the past few months, Dolby found out that the majority of them wanted, desired and planned to upgrade and pay for more immersive experiences.
 The survey also noted that 82% of the respondents in the survey said that they were planning to purchase a new device in the next few months to upgrade their entertainment experience.